 Are there things you should not do in Ireland?
-You bet there are - from plain common sense (as in obeying the laws and the rules of the road) to some social faux pas you might want to avoid.
+You bet there are—from plain common sense (as in obeying the laws and the rules of the road) to some social faux pas you might want to avoid.
 In short: when in Rome, do as the Romans do.
-And when in Ireland avoid doing all those things that the Irish commonly associate with the more unwelcome tourists - those belittling Ireland, those glorifying violence, and those suffering from a bad case of "foot-in-mouth disease".
+And when in Ireland avoid doing all those things that the Irish commonly associate with the more unwelcome tourists—those belittling Ireland, those glorifying violence, and those suffering from a bad case of "foot-in-mouth disease."
 Or those which seem to have left common sense at home.
-Here is my list of the top "Don'ts" in Ireland - things to avoid.
-In order to really enjoy your vacation.
+Here is a list of the top "Don'ts" in Ireland—things to avoid in order to really enjoy your vacation.
 And be welcome back at any time.

 Don't Forget the Basic Rule of Driving on the Left

 Every year tourists are involved in major, sometimes fatal, accidents simply because they are driving on the wrong side of the road.
 It cannot be said often enough: Drive on the left!
 But pedestrians should also remember that the first car likely to hit them when they step out into the road will come from the right!
 Worst result?
 Instant death.